What Makes Us Different?

 There is a difference.

-Hospice & Community Care has a rich history in providing the highest quality hospice and end-of-life care in Lancaster County and neighboring communities since 1980.
-The organization is one of the largest hospice care providers in the state of Pennsylvania, and opened the first free-standing hospice inpatient center, the Essa Flory Hospice Center in 1996, providing another level of care when care at home is not possible.
+Hospice & Community Care has a rich history in providing the highest quality hospice and end-of-life care since 1980.
+As the largest hospice care provider in Pennsylvania, the organization opened the first free-standing hospice inpatient center, the Essa Flory Center in 1996, providing another level of care when care at home is not possible.
 This facility cared for thousands of patients in its 12-bed facility, offering patients and families 24-hour management of pain and other difficult symptoms.

-This facility is now the Essa Flory Center and houses Hospice & Community Care’s Home Hospice program, Volunteer Services, Medical Services and Education, a Palliative Medicine Outpatient Clinic, and the organization’s offices.
+The Essa Flory Center now houses Hospice & Community Care’s Home Hospice program, Volunteer Services, Medical Services and Education, a Palliative Medicine Outpatient Clinic, and the organization’s offices.
 In 2008, Hospice & Community Care opened the Bob Fryer & Family Inpatient Center near Mount Joy, providing 24 additional inpatient beds.
 All inpatient care is now provided at the Bob Fryer & Family Inpatient Center, enabling the organization to consolidate care and utilize its resources most efficiently.

 - Professional hospice and palliative care in homes, senior care facilities and hospitals.

-- The Bob Fryer & Family Inpatient Hospice Center that offers 24-hour care for patients and families in a home-like atmosphere for symptom management, respite and end-of-life care.
+- The Bob Fryer & Family Inpatient Hospice Center that offers 24-hour care for patients and families in a home-like atmosphere for help with managing symptoms, respite and end-of-life care.

 - Services available for all in our community regardless of a patient’s ability to pay for care and support.

-- The Pathways Center for Grief & Loss that offers support options that are available to all adults, teens, and children in the community—not only those whose loved one has received hospice care—with most programs available free of charge.
+- The Pathways Center for Grief & Loss that offers support for all adults, teens, and children in the community—not only those whose loved one has received hospice care—with most programs available free of charge.